llm-bible/llm-bible.github.io/_publications/agrawal2024novel.markdown

 ---
 layout: publication
-title: Illuminate: A Novel Approach For Depression Detection With Explainable Analysis And Proactive Therapy Using Prompt Engineering
+title: Illuminate\: A Novel Approach For Depression Detection With Explainable Analysis And Proactive Therapy Using Prompt Engineering
 authors: Agrawal Aryan
 conference: "Arxiv"
 year: 2024